Floydlang/floyd/docs/floyd_systems.md

 # MORE ABOUT CONCURRENCY AND TIME - INTRODUCING ACTORS

 This is how you express time / mutation / concurrency in Floyd.
 These concepts are related and they are all setup at the top level of a container.
-Infact, the is the main **purpose** of a container.
+In fact, this is the main **purpose** of a container.

 The goal with Floyd's concurrency model is: